 I took a bus most of the way down from Napier, and then had my first hitchhiking experience here.
 (Hitchhiking and Niceness in New Zealand).
 The next day, I rented a bike and pedaled around in a slow, lazy square around Martinsbrough and tasted, and ate, at seven or eight wineries.
 It was the first time that I’d biked around to taste wine and I have to say it was a simply lovely day.
 Sunny, but not too warm.
 The tasting rooms were almost empty.
 The people pouring were very informative about their wines, and perhaps most importantly, the wines were great.
 Plus, not that I have the greatest palate to start with, the slow pace of riding a bike around helped keep my tasting ability up to whatever I possess in my unaltered state.
 And I had the false sense of satisfaction that I was burning off whatever calories I was consuming, though I must admit that calorific guilt isn’t one of the ones that has much of a grip on my conscience.

 The day after my full tasting day was the opening of a two-day fair in town.
-People came from all over the island to set up booths on and about the town square, selling all sorts of handicrafts and such, and it was such a big deal that all of the hotel rooms for miles around were booked completely.
-Not that I would have entertained the thought of sticking around a place where there wasn’t anything to do, save for to drink good wine, for another few days, it was time to move along.
+People came from all over the island to set up booths on and about the town square, selling all sorts of handicrafts and such, and it was such a big deal that all of the hotel rooms for miles around were booked completely, though I didn’t need to camp.
+Not that I would have entertained the thought of sticking around a place where there wasn’t anything to do, save for to drink good wine and eat great food, for another few days, it was time to move along.